Here’s the 1 minute TL;DR version

 Idea 2: Migrant Culture Exchange

-To share and exchange cultures through posting about their cultures, and potentially participate in cultural events and make friends in the process
+to share and exchange cultures through posting about their cultures, and potentially participate in cultural events and make friends in the process

 Sketch ideas